Faith Goldy: 2018 Toronto mayoral campaign

 On July 27, 2018, Goldy registered to run for Mayor in the 2018 Toronto election.
 Her campaign platform included monitoring the finances of Toronto's Islamic centres and mosques, putting illegal immigrants on buses to either the prime minister's residence or a willing jurisdiction, and banning parades that do not welcome the participation of the Toronto Police Service.
 Goldy finished a distant third in the race, winning 3.4% of voters.

 On his Rebel News show, Ezra Levant said Goldy had gone on a "racist bender" since he fired her and called Goldy's mayoral campaign "a Twitter vanity project" designed to promote her personal brand.

 After posing for a photo with Goldy at a political event on September 22, Ontario Premier Doug Ford was repeatedly asked by the opposition New Democratic Party to denounce Goldy.
 On September 26 Ford tweeted: "I have been clear.
 I condemn hate speech, anti-Semitism and racism in all forms—be it from Faith Goldy or anyone else."

 Goldy was not invited to the first Toronto mayoral debate held September 24 by Artsvote Toronto.
 Artsvote said all candidates were asked to complete a qualifying form explaining their arts platform, which Goldy had not done.
 Goldy briefly walked onto the stage during the debate and complained about the organizers before police escorted her away.
 Goldy was also not invited to the second debate.

 Steve King, the Republican U.S. Representative for Iowa's 4th congressional district, endorsed Goldy's campaign in October 2018.
 King was widely criticized for this endorsement by members of his own party.
 Steve Stivers, chair of the National Republican Congressional Committee, wrote "we must stand up against white supremacy and hate in all forms."
 The Washington Examiner called King's endorsement of Goldy "a shameful endorsement of white nationalism."

+She also established a close relationship with and was supported by ultra-right anti-Muslim Jews such as Laura Loomer and the Jewish Defense League, as she is also a strong supporter of Israel.